Basics of Acoustics

 Building a home studio is an exciting opportunity for you to construct a professional-level recording space within your own walls.
-Assuming your studio is equipped with basic equipment such as….
-That’s all you need, right?
+Get off to a great start by equipping yourself with basic equipment such as:

 - DAW Software/Interface

 But did you forget something?
 What about your ROOM?

 There are many factors that are important to the overall sound of your room.
 The main ones that you should consider are the size and shape of the room along with its surface materials.
 These will significantly affect the overall accuracy of the sound in the room, regardless of the equipment you are using.
 Even if your room is less than perfect, using Absorption, Bass Traps, and Diffusion in a space can help control sound in the room.

 Don’t Know Where to Start?

 OK, so you know you need acoustic treatment to help control sound in your room, but where do you start?
 Auralex has been helping people design their studios, large or small for over 40 years.
 Download our FREE RLX (Room Layout eXpress) App (Apple iOS) (Android) for more information about your treatment options.
 Follow the steps below to set up your room’s monitors and listening position.

 It’s The Room…